 - A document-making implement.
 And it may be used to falsify or make false documents.

-Colorado prosecutors normally have the burden to prove defendants have an intent to defraud.
-But when the case involves presenting forged documents to a peace officer, the court may presume the defendant has fraudulent intent.
-And the defendant has the burden to prove otherwise.
+Colorado prosecutors normally have the burden to prove you have an intent to defraud.
+Though when the case involves presenting forged documents to a peace officer, the court may presume you had fraudulent intent, and you have the burden to prove otherwise.

-Forging any instrument not mentioned in the previous subsection is second-degree forgery under CRS 18-5-104 if the defendant:
+Forging any instrument not mentioned in the previous subsection is second-degree forgery under CRS 18-5-104 if you:

-- Knows that an instrument is forged, and
+- Know that an instrument is forged, and

 Examples of second-degree forged instruments include: